 Although I hear it most days, when Jasmine’s owner commented that he did not expect her to live much longer, I started thinking.
 Jasmine herself is already 13 and still enjoying life, and I could not recall our larger canine patients being very different to her.

 Being a natural sceptic I had to check.
-So I crunched the actual data from our clinic and got the graph featured below.
+So I crunched the actual data from our clinic and got the graph featured at the start.
 How?
 See later.

 The results are striking, aren’t they?
 At ages 11+, 12+ and 13+, the large dogs are actually in front (though I am not claiming to prove this).
 After this, small dogs take the lead but the difference is only 4.8% to 3.6% and unlikely to be significant.